- Home

 Patroling

-Wildlife enforcement officers are responsible for patroling the nature reserves, national parks, forests and sanctuaries to conduct a survey of wildlife, oversee the activities in areas, prevent hunters, poachers and other visitors to move freely in the area.
+The Wildlife Enforcement Officer roles and responsibilities are to patrol the nature reserves, national parks, forests and sanctuaries to conduct a survey of wildlife, oversee the activities in areas, and prevent hunters, poachers and other visitors from moving freely in the area.

 Enforcement of laws